cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/Python.md

     'smartCropping': 'true',
 })

-# Replace the three dots below with the URL of the JEPG image for which you want a thumbnail.
+# Replace the three dots below with the URL of the JPEG image for which you want a thumbnail.
 body = "{'url':'...'}"

 try: